Supreme Beings of Leisure (album)

 Supreme Beings of Leisure is the debut studio album by electronic/trip hop group Supreme Beings of Leisure, released in 2000.

-The album peaked at #29 on the Billboard Top Independent Albums chart.
+The album peaked at No. 29 on the Billboard Top Independent Albums chart.

 Critical reception

 Variety called the album "ambitious and frequently captivating."
 PopMatters called it "a largely successful, if derivative, melange of cultural and musical styles as diverse as the group's ethnic heritage."
 Exclaim! wrote that the album "is a pleasant enough American take on the trip-hop 'genre,' but it certainly doesn't advance the music or take risks with the sound."